SeldonIO/alibi/doc/source/overview/high_level.md

 # Practical Overview of Explainability

 While the applications of machine learning are impressive many models provide predictions that are hard to interpret or reason about.
-This limits there use in many cases as often we want to know why and not just what a models prediction is.
+This limits there use in many cases as often we want to know why and not just what a model made a prediction.
 Alarming predictions are rarely taken at face value and typically warrant further analysis.
 Indeed, in some cases explaining the choices that a model makes could even become a potential [legal requirement](https://arxiv.org/pdf/1711.00399.pdf).
 The following is a non-rigorous and practical overview of explainability and the methods alibi provide.

-Explainability research provides us with algorithms that give insights into trained models predictions.
+**Explainability provides us with algorithms that give insights into trained models predictions.** It allows us to answer questions such as:
 - How does a prediction change dependent on feature inputs?
 - What features are Important for a given prediction to hold?
 - What features are not important for a given prediction to hold?
 - What set of features would you have to minimally change to obtain a new prediction of your choosing?
-- etc..
+- How does each feature contribute to a models prediction?

 The set of insights available are dependent on the trained model.
-If the model is a regression is makes sense to ask how the prediction varies with respect to some feature.
+For instance, If the model is a regression it makes sense to ask how the prediction varies with respect to some feature.
 Whereas, it doesn't make sense to ask what minimal change is required to obtain a new classification.
 Insights are constrained by:

-- The type of data the model handles (images, text, ...)
+- The type of data the model handles.
+Some insights only apply to image data others only to textual data.
-- The task the model performs (regression, classification, ...)
+- The task the model performs.
+The two types of model tasks alibi handles are regression and classification.
-- The type of model used (random forest, neural network, ...)

-Here type of model refers could be a number of different things including neural networks or random forests.
+- The type of model used.
+Examples of model types include neural networks and random forests.

 Some explainer methods apply only to specific types of model such as TreeSHAP which can only be used with tree based models.
-Other explainer methods apply to any type of model.
+This is the case when an explainer method makes use of some specific aspect of that models structure.
+For instance, if the model is a neural network then some methods require being able to compute the prediction derivative with respect to model inputs.
+Methods that require access to the model internals like this are known as **white box** methods.
+Other explainers apply to any type of model.
 They can do so because the underlying method doesn't make use of the model internals.
-Instead, only depending on the model outputs given particular inputs.
+Instead, they only require to have access to the model outputs given particular inputs.
 Methods that apply in this general setting are known as **black box** methods.
-Methods that do require model internals, perhaps in order to compute prediction gradients dependent on inputs, are known as white box models.
-This is a much stronger constraint that black box methods.
+Note that white box methods are a subset of black box methods and in general an explainer being a white box method is a much stronger constraint than it being a black box methods.
+Typically, white box methods are faster than blackbox methods as access to the model internals means the method can exploit some aspect of that models structure.

 :::{admonition} **Note 1: Black Box Definition**
 The use of Black Box here varies subtly from the conventional use within machine learning.
 Typically, we say a model is a black box if the mechanism by which it makes predictions is too complicated to be interpretable to a human.
 Here we use black box to mean that the explainer method doesn't need to have access to the model internals in order to be applied.
 :::